phidra/notes/2023-06-08-hexagonalme.md

 > - Symmetry: All the adapters, both driver and driven, depends on the hexagon.
 The application is technology agnostic in both sides.
 > - Asymmetry: Configurable Dependency implementation is different for each side.
 In the driver side, the application doesn’t know about which adapter is driving it.
 But in the driven side, the application must know which driven adapter it must talk to.

-^ autre intéressant point de vue : selon ce qui nous intéresse (concept derrière l'archi, ou implémentation concrète), l'archi hexagonale est à la fois symétriques et asymétrique.
+^ autre intéressant point de vue : selon ce qui nous intéresse (concept derrière l'archi, ou implémentation concrète), l'archi hexagonale est à la fois symétrique et asymétrique.

 ### misconceptions